oreqizer/oreqizer/content/the-math-of-fitness/index.md

 ![Minimal fitness](./min_fitness.png "Minimal fitness")

-When their fitness falls fall under the curve, they lose the ability to perform some of their desired activities, and the deeper they are, the more ability they lose.
+When their fitness falls under the curve, they lose the ability to perform some of their desired activities, and the deeper they are, the more ability they lose.

 How do we ensure delaying falling under our personal minimal fitness curve?